What is the Future for SQL Developers in a Machine Learning World?

 There are the saving graces of tools like Hive and Impala that allow you to use your SQL skills to find and access data on Hadoop platforms and Data Lakes, but tools like Hive all come with their restrictions.
 You can only do so many functions on the data — the defined functions that SQL has always supported.
 Of course, you can use User Defined Functions, but then you get into programming quickly.

-Is Python in Your Future?
+Is Python in your future?

 Where SQL-supported systems fall short is when you start applying the latest machine learning methods on your data or when you want to take advantage of huge volumes of streaming data and query data in motion.
 Yes, for those of us who love RDBMSs, data is not always at rest.

 Times have changed and so must our skills.
 I personally have started to learn Python as it is an easier language to use than Java, and many machine learning methods are supported in Python.
-In 5 to 10 years, every information worker or IT support person will have to know how to use machine learning, or at least how to support it.
+In five to 10 years, every information worker or IT support person will have to know how to use machine learning, or at least how to support it.
 You will have to support MPP systems like Hadoop and Spark in some form for data processing.
 Machine learning will be key to support data-driven decision making and to get the competitive insights required to win your market.

-SQL is Dead, Long Live SQL
+SQL is dead, long live SQL

 There is still a very strong need for SQL as I see methodologies such as data vaults evolve and become widely popular in the NoSQL and HDFS/storage spaces.
 There will always be structured systems, e.g. ERP and CRM systems that will need structured data warehouses.
 You can count on that not going away.
 But, when your CxO comes to you to predict the future and its business implications, or to understand highly automated optimization solutions that get smarter over time, you may want to stop looking in the same old usual places.
-You may have to start looking at all the data available in its most natural forms (unstructured or semi-structured) and find ways to become more predictive, prescriptive and even cognitive.
+You may have to start looking at all the data available in its most natural forms (unstructured or semi-structured) and find ways to become more predictive, prescriptive, and even cognitive.
 So, while SQL and RDBMSs, like the mainframe, will exist for many, many years, the tide is shifting towards tools for real-time analytics as SQL, currently, falls short!